-EnVision Consultants Ltd. (EnVision) was retained by CIMA Canada Inc. (the 'Client') to conduct geotechnical investigation work in connection with proposed upgrades to the Bright's Grove Water Treatment Plant (WTP) at municipal address 2701 Old Lakeshore Road, Municipality of Bright's Grove, City of Sarnia, Ontario (the 'Site').
+EnVision Consultants Ltd. (EnVision) was retained by CIMA Canada Inc. (the 'Client') to conduct geotechnical investigation work in connection with proposed upgrades to the Bright's Grove Water Treatment Plant (WTP) at 2701 Old Lakeshore Road, in the Community of Bright's Grove, City of Sarnia, Ontario (the 'Site').

 The Site is located south of Old Lakeshore Road and east of Waterworks Sideroad.
 This geotechnical investigation is in support of the replacement of the existing WTP intake chamber, along with the installation of a new 600mm dia. water intake pipe from the Lake Huron shoreline, undercrossing Old Lakeshore Road and the 450mm dia. interconnection from the plant to the new chamber.
-Geotechnical investigation for the offshore (submerged) portion of the intake was not part of the current work scope.
+A geotechnical investigation for the offshore (submerged) portion of the intake was not part of the current work scope.

-Based on the currently available conceptual design drawings provided by the Client via email dated February 2nd, 2023, EnVision understands that the 600mm dia. water intake pipe will be installed at a depth of approximately 8.7m below the existing ground surface (Elev.
-172.8m) beneath Old Lakeshore Road to the Lake Huron shoreline.
-The proposed 450mm dia. water piping, which will connect the proposed wet-well chamber to the existing water treatment building, will be installed at a depth of 3.3m below existing ground surface (Elev.
-178.2m).
+Based on the 30% conceptual design drawings provided by the Client via email dated December 12, 2023, EnVision understands that the 600mm dia. water intake pipe will be installed at a depth of approximately 7.9m below the existing ground surface (Elev.
+174.0m) beneath Old Lakeshore Road to the Lake Huron shoreline.
+The proposed 450mm dia. water piping, which will connect the proposed wet-well chamber to the existing water treatment building, will be installed at a depth of approximately 2.4m below existing ground surface (Elev.
+179.2m).
 The proposed wet-well chamber structure will be set at a depth of 9m below existing ground surface (Elev.
 172.5m).